Jordan Grand Prix: Ascent in form (1997–1999)

-Decline in form: (2000–2002)
+Decline in form (2000–2002)

 Noses and front wings in the Jordan garages at the 2005 United States Grand Prix.

 For Hill was replaced by Jarno Trulli, fresh from a couple of years at Prost and Minardi.
 His qualifying speed in particular impressed, but he was unable to score a podium.
 Frentzen was unable to replicate the success of 1999 and the team slipped back to 6th in the Constructors' Championship.
+They could have easily finished higher had it not been for a combination of poor reliability and unfortunate incidents.
 The team had been on course for major points at Monaco, but poor luck intervened: Trulli was ahead of eventual winner David Coulthard until his gearbox failed, while Frentzen running in second place hit the wall at Sainte Devote with only eight laps to go.
 The 2000 season saw the team achieve just two podiums all season, two third places courtesy of Frentzen in Brazil and the United States.

 Both drivers returned to start and Jordan switched to works Honda engines which were already being supplied to rival team BAR after Mugen left the sport at the end of 2000.
 This led to a battle for the right to use the Honda engines in the long term.
 Frentzen was released from the team in mid-season, a series of disagreements with team boss Eddie Jordan a possible explanation.
 Jordan himself has said that he dropped Frentzen to bring in Takuma Sato for 2002, an attempt to satisfy Honda.
 Frentzen was replaced by test driver Ricardo Zonta at the German Grand Prix, but from thereafter Jean Alesi, in the final stages of his Formula One career, took the seat.
 Amidst all the turmoil, Trulli finished in the points four times, and the team finished 5th in the Constructors' Championship for the fifth time, ahead of rivals BAR but failed to score a single podium during a Grand Prix season for the first time since 1993.

 Takuma Sato driving for the Jordan Grand Prix team at Indianapolis in 2002.